UBC-MDS/newyork_restaurant_grading/src/nyc_rest_eda.md

 # Exploring the Training Set

-Considering the data attributes, we would expect the score and critical flag assigned to an inspection would be good predictors of whether the restaurant will be graded A or not.
+Considering the data attributes, we would expect the score and critical flag assigned to an inspection to be good predictors of whether the restaurant will be graded A or not.
 Thus, we have plotted their distributions by class to investigate whether our assumptions are true:

 ![Score Boxplot](nyc_rest_eda_figures/score_boxplot.png)